 The first half of Michael Carroll’s latest novel is great fun.
 In fact, the initial 200+ pages represent the most incredible and awesome Hulk novel ever written.
 After that, for better or worse, the author bows down and submits to his Quantum Prophecy continuity.

 No surprise, really.
-The Super Human trilogy (also including Super Human and The Ascension) services a longer narrative that feeds directly into the New Heroes/Quantum Prophecy series.
+The Super Human series (also including Super Human and The Ascension) services a longer narrative that feeds directly into the New Heroes/Quantum Prophecy storyline.
 At some point, Carroll was duty bound to move his superhero saga upward and onward.

 As such, Stronger does its job quite well.
 It ends one story arc and supplements another.
 It is the bridge that spans two connecting worlds.
 In this episode, we meet Paragon, Titan, Façade, and Victor Cross.
 And these are the characters who will carry the torch to the finish line.